mikebeckel/mikebeckel.github.io/_pages/about-me.md

 ---
+layout: single
-title: About me
+title: About Mike
-permalink: /about-me/
+author_profile: true
 ---

 Hi, I'm a Lead EUC Engineer at Target focusing on delivering and managing Windows with SCCM, OSD, MDT, GPO & PowerShell.